jeffijoe/awilix/README.md

   // by default loaded modules are registered with the
   // name of the file (minus the extension)
   formatName: 'camelCase',
+  // Apply registration options to all modules.
+  registrationOptions: {
     // We can give these auto-loaded modules
     // the deal of a lifetime! (see what I did there?)
     // By default it's `TRANSIENT`.
-  registrationOptions: {
-    lifetime: Lifetime.SINGLETON
+    lifetime: Lifetime.SINGLETON,
+    // We can tell Awilix what to register everything as,
+    // instead of guessing.
+If omitted, will inspect the
+    // module to determinw what to register as.
+    register: awilix.asClass
   }
 })